haxsaw/hikaru/docs/crd.rst

 ----------------------------------------------

 A topmost class must contain a ``kind`` string attribute whose default value is a name for the kind of resource a class represents.
-Conventially, this should simply be the name of the resource class: for instance, in the initial example, our topmost class is MyPlatform, and the kind of that class is "MyPlatform".
+Conventionally, this should simply be the name of the resource class: for instance, in the initial example, our topmost class is MyPlatform, and the kind of that class is "MyPlatform".
 The only constraint is that there can only be one class with a specific combination of version and kind values; Hikaru only tracks a single class for each unique combination of these values.